-(50) Audio-visual materials made for the educational purposes of the University must be placed in the University's Streaming Media Service if they contain:
+(47) Audio-visual materials made for the educational purposes of the University must be placed in the University's

+Streaming Media Service if they contain:

 - a.
-113P Licence textual, artistic or broadcast content; - b.
-Tertiary Music Licence recordings; - c. content licensed under Section 200AB; and - d. content covered by a specific licence or permission in place between the university and the copyright owner for this purpose. - (51) Content that is recommended to be used in designing audio-visual materials for students are: - a. creative original works owned by the person creating the material; - b.
+113P licensed textual, artistic or broadcast content; - b.
+Tertiary Music Licence recordings; - c. content licensed under Section 200AB; and - d. content covered by a specific licence or permission in place between the university and the copyright owner for this purpose. - (48) Content that is recommended to be used in designing audio-visual materials for students are: - a. creative original works owned by the person creating the material; - b.
 University-owned copyright content; - c. website URLs; - d.
-Creative Commons and other openly licensed content; - e. public domain content and other content free of copyright restrictions; and - f. content covered by a specific licence or permission in place between the University and the copyright owner for this purpose. - (52) Audio-visual content may contain complex layered rights, and it is not always clear who can provide permission to use the content.
-If the conditions of use are not clear seek assistance from the Library.
+Creative Commons and other openly licensed content; - e. public domain content and other content free of copyright restrictions; and - f. content covered by a specific licence or permission in place between the University and the copyright owner for this purpose.